gamerhat18/cybrdise-blog-hugo/content/posts/quick-setup.md

 >Here are the things that it does on Linux:
 >
 >1.
 Updates repositories via `sudo apt update`.
 >2.
-Downloads and Installs TeamViewer.
+Downloads and Installs TeamViewer from the official website.
 >3.
 Installs ZSH and Oh-My-ZSH.
 >4.
 Replaces .zshrc & .bashrc with my personal rc files.
 >5.
 Opens TeamViewer and I ask the client to send a picture of the id and password.